ganlu19940318/charityblockchain/README.md

 # charity blockchain
-CharityChain——charity blockchain based on arxan Baas
+CharityChain——charity blockchain based on Arxan Baas

 Nowadays，blockchain，as a famous newly technology,has been widely used to solve many problems about trust and data security.